The Common Framework is a set of translation principles that undergird every project Seed Company partners with.

 2. Partnership

-Translation goals and products are collaboratively determined with partner organizations and the people who will be receiving Scripture.
-For example, for oral communities, we may partner with Faith Comes By Hearing to record books of the Bible on MP3 players and smartphone apps.
+Together, partner organizations and the people who will be receiving Scripture determine translation goals and products.
+For example, in oral communities, we may partner with Faith Comes By Hearing to record books of the Bible on MP3 players and smartphone apps.
 Through the Luke Partnership, Seed Company might oversee a translation of Luke that can then be scripted for the “JESUS” film.

 But our bodies have many parts, and God has put each part just where he wants it.
 How strange a body would be if it had only one part!
 Yes, there are many parts, but only one body.
 The eye can never say to the hand, “I don’t need you.”
 The head can’t say to the feet, “I don’t need you.”